Food Preservation Methods – 11 Ways to Preserve Food at Home

 Microbes can’t survive in a high acid environment, so vinegar can be used for food preservation without heating/canning.
 Think old-fashioned pickle barrel.
 I make at least one batch of vinegar pickles every season.

-10. Immersion in Olive Oil
+11. Immersion in Olive Oil

-This home food preservation method is very common is some parts of Europe, but it is not one I recommend for the inexperienced home food preserver.
+This home food preservation method is very common in some parts of Europe.
 Food is immersed in oil, locking out the air, to preserve it.
+Low acid vegetables present a serious botulism risk.
+It’s best to store oil packed foods in the refrigerator.

 For safe instructions on how to make herb infused oils, see “How to Infuse Herbs in Oil, Water, Vinegar, Alcohol or Honey”.